How Your Donation Makes a Difference

 Dear donors, thank you, sincerely!
 We could not have helped our SAAC Families without you!

 You have made an incredible impact.
-In 2020, over $50,000 of the funds raised were disbursed to as many as 48 of our beneficiaries and their families who are adversely impacted by COVID-19.
+Since April 2020, we have raised over $100,000 and disbursed to more than 200 beneficiaries who are adversely impacted by COVID-19.

 Thanks to you, donors, who chose to give unreservedly, they found the silver lining amidst the pandemic crisis.